Heat Device Faq’s

-Head lice and lice eggs have high water content and they are accustomed to living in a protected and humid environment.
-Rapid exposure to large amounts of dry, heated air causes them to dry out and die.
-The device delivers the right amount of heated air that does just that.
+Head lice and eggs have high water content and hair provides not only protection from visibility but a humid environment.
+Rapid exposure to large amounts of carefully controlled dry, heated air causes them to dry out and die.

 Does it really work?

-Yes!
 The FDA and The American Academy of Pediatrics tested and cleared the device as safe and effective.
-The California Department of Health has listed the heat treatment as one of the few it has deemed worthy of placing in their public handouts.
-With over 500,000 successful treatments, I would say so..
+The California Department of Health has listed the heat treatment as one of the few recommended treatments deemed worthy of placing the information in their public handouts.
+With over 700,000 successful treatments and FDA cleared, I would say so.

 Why is the heat treatment only about an hour when other lice treatments can take so long?